PavlosTze/PavlosTze/README.md

 ### Hello World 👋

-I'm Pavlos, a Software Engineer based in Greece.
+I'm Pavlos, a Software Engineer based in Greece mainly focused in Android Applications.

 - 💻 I’m currently working on [@WeatherXM](https://weatherxm.com/) as an Android Engineer.
 - 📲 Founder of [Crypto Hub](https://play.google.com/store/apps/details?id=com.tzegian.cryptoanalogy), an Android App for providing key insights and tools for the crypto industry.